ajamesl/mini-whisper-agent/README.md

 ### Fine-tuning the Model

-🎤 **For best results, record your own audio clips!** This personalizes the model to your voice and environment.
+🎤 **For best results, record your own audio clips!** This personalises the model to your voice and environment.

 1. **Record Training Data**:
    - Use your device microphone to record phrases like "Search Google for..." and "Ask ChatGPT to..."
    - Record in different environments (quiet room, with background noise, etc.) for robustness
    - Save files as `audio_01.m4a`, `audio_02.m4a`, etc. in the `voice_recordings/` folder
+   - Update the `AUDIO_COUNT` and `AUDIO_FORMAT` finetune/finetune.py script to match the number of your recordings
    - Aim for 10+ recordings for best fine-tuning results

 2. **Update Ground Truth**: Edit the `get_ground_truths()` function in `finetune/finetune.py` to match your recorded phrases